-Instant Pot Red Beans & Rice is a traditional New Orleans recipe made with smoked sausage, red beans and cajun seasoning.
+This quick & easy Instant Pot Red Beans & Rice recipe is a traditional New Orleans dish made with smoked sausage, red beans & cajun spices.
 Plus, with the help of your pressure cooker there’s no soaking the beans, meaning that this delicious dinner can be on your table in under an hour!

 Have you jumped on the Instant Pot bandwagon yet?
 I honestly can say that I use mine at least a few times a week.
 And, if I wasn’t such a minimalist, neat freak, it would even have a dedicated spot on my countertop.

 You can freeze this recipe!
 I like to freeze it without the rice (just the beans).
 When ready to serve, thaw overnight in the fridge.
 Then reheat in the microwave or on the stove.

 Yes, you can double this recipe if you have a 6 or 8 quart Instant Pot.
 Double all of the ingredients in the recipe, including the liquids.
 The cook time will remain the same but it will take longer for the pressure to build and release.

 - For more heat: In addition to the tabasco and cayenne, you can add in a diced jalapeño in with the celery for spicier red beans and rice.
 Or, add in more tabasco and cayenne.

 - For less heat: Feel free to omit the tabasco sauce and cayenne.
 You may also want to cut back on the amount of cajun seasoning used.

 - Instant Pot Split Pea Dal

 - Instant Pot Authentic Italian Sunday Gravy